Fonger/bsoneditor/docs/api.md

 - `{JSON} json`

-  Initial JSON data to be loaded into the JSONEditor.
-Alternatively, the method `JSONEditor.set(json)` can be used to load JSON data into the editor.
+  Initial JSON data to be loaded into the BSONEditor.
+Alternatively, the method `BSONEditor.set(json)` can be used to load JSON data into the editor.

 *Returns:*

-- `{JSONEditor} editor`
+- `{BSONEditor} editor`

-  New instance of a JSONEditor.
+  New instance of a BSONEditor.

 ### Configuration options

 - `{Object} ace`

-  Provide a custom version of the [Ace editor](http://ace.c9.io/) and use this instead of the version that comes embedded with JSONEditor.
+  Provide a custom version of the [Ace editor](http://ace.c9.io/) and use this instead of the version that comes embedded with BSONEditor.
 Only applicable when `mode` is `code`.

-  Note that when using the minimalist version of JSONEditor (which has Ace excluded), JSONEditor will try to load the Ace plugins `ace/mode/json` and `ace/ext/searchbox`.
+  Note that when using the minimalist version of BSONEditor (which has Ace excluded), BSONEditor will try to load the Ace plugins `ace/mode/json` and `ace/ext/searchbox`.
 These plugins must be loaded beforehand or be available in the folder of the Ace editor.

 - `{Object} ajv`